vidsagar/Take-me-out/README.md

 We are using expo for this project, more info at https://docs.expo.dev/

 ***Folder Structure***
-This project is divided into 4 layers:
+We will be working on the following four folders:
-1. Application
+1. Navigators
-2. Domain
+2. Screens
-3. Infrastructure
+3. Shared
-4. Screens
+4. Redux (To be built)

-Under each of these folders you will find a readme that basically explains what the layers are about.
+Under each of these folders a readme file will be created that explains the folder.

-***Working with Git***

-Create a branch for the feature you are working on.
-For example: ShoppingListScreen, SettingsScreen, ListComponent, etc. Once you have tested your code and everything works fine request a PR on github.
-We will test the code together and merge it to main.